prettier/plugin-lua/README.md

 <h2 align="center">Prettier Lua Plugin</h2>

-## WORK IN PROGRESS
+## Unfinished

-Please note that this plugin is currently in alpha stage and still under active development.
-We encourage everyone to try it and give feedback, but we don't recommend it for production use yet.
+Please note that this plugin is currently unfinished.
+We don't recommend it for production use.

 ## Intro